couchbase/couchbase-ruby-client/README.markdown

 The hash parameters take precedence on string URL.

 The library supports both synchronous and asynchronous mode.
-You can choose either using the `:async` option or attribute.

-    c = Couchbase.new(:async => true)
-    # ... asynchronous mode
-    c.async = false
-    # ... synchronous mode

 In asynchronous mode all operations will return control to caller without blocking current thread.
 You can pass the block to method and it will be called with result when the operation will be completed.
 You need to run event loop when you scheduled your operations:

-    c = Couchbase.new(:async => true)
+    c = Couchbase.new
     c.run do |conn|
       conn.get("foo") {|ret| puts ret.value}
       conn.set("bar", "baz")